NeblioTeam/neblio-api-lib-csharp/docs/TestnetNTP1Api.md

 <a name="testnetburntoken"></a>
 # **TestnetBurnToken**
-> BurnTokenResponse TestnetBurnToken (BurnTokenRequest body)
+> BurnTokenResponse TestnetBurnToken (BurnTokenRequest burnTokenRequest)

 Builds a transaction that burns an NTP1 Token